mojocn/base64Captcha/README.md

 	b64s = item.EncodeB64string()
 	return
 }
-//if you has multiple captcha instances which shared a same store.
+//if you has multiple captcha instances which shares a same store.
 You may want to use `store.Verify` method instead.
 //Verify by given id key and remove the captcha value in store, return boolean value. func (c *Captcha) Verify(id, answer string, clear bool) (match bool) {
 	match = c.Store.Get(id, clear) == answer